APP-iOS3rd/PJ3T6_BookBridge/BookBridge/Pods/GoogleSignInSwift/README.md

     //
 }
 ```
-note: this is done for you once by default when user logs in.
 #### Get user email with sign in
 To get a users email, make sure that you set this before sign in.
 ```swift